-We are reviewing maximum fares for unbooked commercial passenger vehicle services.
+We have completed our review of maximum fares for unbooked commercial passenger vehicle services 2020.

 Unbooked taxi fare review 2020